 The Board has determined that all of our current directors, Ms. Urbach, Drs.
 Brunke and Ndhlovu, and Messrs.
 Dunlap and Simes, are independent as defined in the Nasdaq Rules, including for purposes of membership on the Board's Audit, Compensation, and Nominating and Corporate Governance Committees, and that none of them otherwise has a relationship that, in the opinion of the Board, would interfere with their exercise of independent judgment in carrying out the responsibilities of a director.
-During the fiscal year ended May 31, 2022, Jordan G. Naydenov, Samir R. Patel, M.D., Harish Seethamraju, M.D., and Alan P. Timmins also served as directors of the Company and were determined to be independent under the Nasdaq Rules.
-Nader Z. Pourhassan, Ph.D., and Scott A. Kelly, M.D., our former CEO and CMO, were also directors of the Company during fiscal 2022 but were not independent due to their employment by the Company.
+During the fiscal year ended May 31, 2023, Scott A. Kelly, M.D., our former CMO, was also a director of the Company, but was not independent due to his employment by the Company.
 See also "Principal Relationships and Related Person Transactions" below.